sravand123/TinkerScript/README.md

 ```

 ### Operators

-TinkerScript supports the following operators:
+Operators follow the same precedence as C.
 #### Binary
 ##### Arithmetic
 - `+`, `-`, `*`, `/`, `%`